gustavoarmelin/multi-docker/README.md

-# Deploy multi docker with nginx
+# Deploy multi docker with nginx on EBS